CSCI374F22/hw3-neuralnet-hrauniya/README.md

 # Neural Network Experiments
-Building a single layer artificial neural network with backpropagation algorithm.
+Building a single layer artificial neural network(ANN) with backpropagation algorithm, and experiments on datasets neuralnet.py contains the implementation to the ANN.

 ## Research Analysis